mebble/imfx/README.md

 - [ ] Download output to device
 - [ ] Allow use of 5x5 kernels
 - [ ] Use native canvas api instead of p5
+- [ ] populate the pixels of the result image as they return from the web worker
+- [ ] use rxjs
+- [ ] floyd-steinberg dithering and other codingtrain challenges